-Thankfully, it doesn’t have to be an overwhelming process.
-Deep-cleaning the kitchen can seem like a monumental task, but by breaking the room into more manageable sections you can tackle each task one at a time and give the kitchen a thorough cleaning without breaking a sweat.
-Not quite sure where to start?
-Consider this your go-to cleaning guide, with step-by-step instructions on how to declutter and deep clean your kitchen so that it sparkles from top to bottom.
+As the heart of the home — the kitchen can get dirty pretty fast, much more so than other areas of your home.
+Thankfully, cleaning it doesn’t have to be an overwhelming process.
+If you're not quite sure where to start, consider this your go-to cleaning guide, with step-by-step instructions on how to declutter and deep clean your kitchen so that it sparkles from top to bottom.

 According to the American Cleaning Institute, 69% of Americans said they were planning to clean their homes in 2021.
 And with a new year in full swing, it’s undoubtedly top of mind for many Americans once again.
 If giving your kitchen some major TLC is on your spring bingo card, why not start by simply decluttering it?

 Sell Items or Stow Them Away

 If you’re not sure what to do with your slow cooker, food processor or other utensils and appliances that you don’t use on a regular basis, consider listing them for sale online.
 This will not only allow you to get rid of unused items and free up counter space; you can also make a little extra money in the process.
 Can’t quite bear to part with the air fryer that you never actually use, but convince yourself that you will someday?
 Find an easy-to-access home for it in your pantry, or stow seasonal kitchen appliances and bulky items in a storage unit for future use.

 Next, look through your cabinets and pantry and throw away any dry ingredients and canned foods that are past their expiration date.
 (Don’t forget about the wilted arugula and kale you bought at the start of 2022, back when you thought you were the type of person who would eat a salad for lunch every day!)